Radboud University Nijmegen: Campus

 Radboud University is noted for its green campus, often listed among the most attractive in the Netherlands.
 The campus is located in the southern Heyendaal estate of Nijmegen and houses 7 faculties that conduct teaching and research.
-In addition to these faculties, the campus also hosts the Max Plank Institute for Psycholinguistics, a world class research centre devoted to the understanding of human language and communication.
+In addition to these faculties, the campus also hosts the Max Planck Institute for Psycholinguistics, a world class research centre devoted to the understanding of human language and communication.